Jarn/jarn.mkrelease/README.txt

 ==========

 Here at Jarn, we use zc.buildout and pinned egg versions for customer deployments.
-This means that for every update we have to make proper egg releases of all modified packages.
+This means that for every update, we have to make proper egg releases of all modified packages.

 Turns out it's quite a bit of work to put a new egg on a